ThatXliner/naming-cheatsheet/README.md

 ### `fetch`

-Request for some data, which takes some indeterminate time (i.e. async request).
+Request for some data, which takes some indeterminate time (e.g. async request, file reading).

 ```js
 function fetchPosts(postCount) {